tuncaykaptan/imgops-firefox-extension/README.md

 # imgops-firefox-extension
 Just select any image and find it on the whole web.
 Created by Tuncay Kaptan, not affiliated with ImgOps website.

-Update: Firefox just published my extension!
+Update: Firefox published my extension!
 Now you can install it from mozilla add-ons page.

 # Download:
 <a href="https://addons.mozilla.org/tr/firefox/addon/imgops-photo-finder-unofficial/" target="_blank">